 Like many governments, the District maintains reserve funds or "rainy day funds" to protect the budget from major economic downturns or unforeseen events that might negatively impact the District's ability to collect revenue and cover its expenses.
-The District's "rainy day funds" are actually made up of multiple individual funds, which together hold over half a billion dollars.
+The District's "rainy day funds" are actually made up of multiple individual funds, which together hold more than half a billion dollars.^{xiv}

-At the end of FY 2015 on September 30, 2015, the Emergency Reserve Fund held \$122.1 million and the Contingency Reserve Fund held \$244.2 million.
-38 These two funds were mandated by Congress as part of the Home Rule Act.
-By rule, the Emergency Reserve must equal 2% of general local expenditures minus debt services costs, and the Contingency Reserve Fund must equal 4%.
-39
+As of the end of FY 2015, the Emergency Reserve Fund held \$122.1 million and the Contingency Cash Reserve Fund held \$244.2 million.38 These two funds were mandated by Congress as part of the Home Rule Act.
+By rule, the Emergency Reserve Fund must equal 2% of general local expenditures minus debt services costs, and the Contingency Case Reserve Fund must equal 4%.39

-The third fund is the Fiscal Stabilization Reserve was created by Council in 2010 to provide added fiscal protection.
-At full funding it must equal 2.34% of local expenditures minus debt service.
-40 At the end of FY 2015, the fund contained \$174.9 million.
-41 In the case of all three funds, there are specific rules in place that govern the events and needs that can trigger a draw down from the funds, and matching rules to ensure that any shortfall in the fund as a result of a drawdown is filled with new funds.
-The Contingency Cash Reserve and Fiscal Stabilization Reserve "may be drawn down by the Mayor to provide for nonrecurring or unforeseen needs that arise during the fiscal year.
+The third Fiscal Stabilization Reserve Fund was created by Council in 2010 to provide added fiscal protection.
+At full funding it must equal 2.34% of local expenditures minus debt service.40 At the end of FY 2015, the fund contained \$174.9 million.41 In the case of all three funds, there are specific rules in place that govern the events and needs that can trigger a draw down from the funds, and matching rules to ensure that any shortfall in the fund as a result of a drawdown is filled with new funds.
+The Contingency Cash Reserve Fund and Fiscal Stabilization Reserve "may be drawn down by the Mayor to provide for nonrecurring or unforeseen needs that arise during the fiscal year.
 They also may be used to cover unexpected revenue shortfalls."
-And the Emergency Cash Reserve "may only be drawn down to provide for unanticipated and nonrecurring extraordinary needs of an emergency nature."
-42
+And the Emergency Cash Reserve "may only be drawn down to provide for unanticipated and nonrecurring extraordinary needs of an emergency nature."42

 It would be difficult to argue that a Green Bank fits the within the allowed set of reasons to draw down from these funds.
 Therefore, allocating dollars from any of the reserve funds would require a specific legislative exception.
-This might be particularly challenging for the Emergency and Contingency Cash Reserve, as they are mandated by Congress.
+This might be particularly challenging for the Emergency and Contingency Cash Reserve Funds, as they are mandated by Congress.

 But the Fiscal Stabilization Reserve is under District control.
-And, as of the end of FY 2014, the District Auditor found that the Fiscal Stabilization Reserve was overfunded by approximately \$24 million.
-43 The DOEE could specifically seek an exception to the Reserve Rules to draw on these funds to capitalize a Green Bank.
+And, as of the end of FY 2014, the District Auditor found that the Fiscal Stabilization Reserve was overfunded by approximately \$24 million.43 The DOEE could specifically seek an exception to the rules to draw on these funds to capitalize a Green Bank.
 And by only seeking excess funds above the required level, this draw would not trigger any new need to replenish the fund.

-Not only is the funding concept plausible because of the excess funding, it is also attractive because it investment in the Green Bank could produce a higher return on investment.
+Not only is the funding concept plausible because of the excess funding, it is also attractive because investment in the Green Bank could produce a higher return on investment.
 Unlike using the reserve funds to pay for other one-off expenses, putting these dollars into the Green Bank would be an alternative investment for the funds.
 In FY 2015, the Emergency Cash Reserve Fund earned \$176,812 on an investment of \$116 million.
-This represents annual return of 0.15%.
-44 By investing a small portion of these funds in the Green Bank, the District would instead be supporting the local economy, reducing GHG emission and increasing their return on investment.
+This represents annual return of 0.15%.44 By investing a small portion of these funds in the Green Bank, the District would instead be supporting the local economy, reducing GHG emission and increasing their return on investment.
 Depending on the institution, Green Bank loans are often made at interest rates well above even 2%.
-Rather than considered a one-off draw down of the
+Rather than considered a one-off draw down of the Fiscal Stabilization Fund, an allocation of the \$20+ million of the surplus into the Green Bank would constitute a wise and socially-conscious investment by the District.